On this page: Will the cancer come back? | Survival statistics | Fear of getting a different cancer | Checking for signs of a new cancer | Key points

 - a cough or hoarseness that doesn't go away, or a cough that produces blood

-- a change in bowel habits (e.g. diarrhoea or constipation for more than six weeks)
+- a change in bowel habits (e.g. diarrhoea or constipation that lasts for more than a few weeks)

 - urinary problems or changes

-- unusual changes in your testicles (for men) or breasts (for women)
+- unusual changes in your breasts or testicles

-To help detect cancer early, national screening programs are available for breast (women aged 50–69), cervical (women aged 18–70) and bowel (men and women aged over 50) cancers.
-For more information, talk to your doctor, call Cancer Council 13 11 20 or visit www.cancerscreening.gov.au.
+To help detect cancer early, free national screening programs are available for breast (women aged 50–74), cervical (women aged 25–74) and bowel (men and women aged 50–74) cancers.
+For more information, talk to your doctor, call Cancer Council 13 11 20 or visit cancerscreening.gov.au.

-- Many find the fear of recurrence lessens with time.
+- Many survivors find this fear lessens with time.
 However, this is not always the case.

 - The risk of recurrence depends on cancer type and stage, type of treatment and time since treatment.

 - Most people who get cancer only get one type.
-However, approximately 10% of cancer survivors will develop another type of cancer.
+However, some people will develop another type of cancer.